 As we left off the quest, I was on the back roads of southern Ontario, with the Spotify music pumped.
 I was taking the back roads partly because it was taking everything to keep myself together, and partly because the 410, 407, and 401 scare the hell out of me.

 It was at this point, I decided that seeing Niagara Falls wasn’t going to happen with the gloomy dark cloud of depression.
 It was also raining and cloudy too.
 After close to 2 hours, I arrived in Kitchener and the sun came out there.
-I managed to find a convenient little parking spot and walked down the Festival street.
-I have written before about Kitchener-Waterloo Oktoberfest but there is something about this festival that in it’s own special way brings it over the top.
-There seems to even be a much higher percentage of people in traditional dress than you even see in Munich.
+I managed to find a convenient little parking spot and walked down Festival street.
+I have written before about Kitchener-Waterloo Oktoberfest but there is something about this festival that in its own special way brings it over the top.
+There seems to even be a much higher percentage of people in a traditional dress than you even see in Munich.

 The Rogers Hometown hockey was there and there was a beautiful smell in the air that brought nostalgia back.
-Like most things however, the second time is just not the same and the depression came back.
-I grabbed a sausage and water and then went to the gift shop to buy a new pin for Oktoberfest hat and Bavarian suspenders.
+Like most things, however, the second time is just not the same and the depression came back.
+I grabbed a sausage and water and then went to the gift shop to buy a new pin for the Oktoberfest hat and Bavarian suspenders.
 Then got in my car turned on my “Sadness” Spotify playlist and hit the 401.

 As I entered Toronto after supper time the only suitable thing to do was to stop and grab some Popeye’s.
-There was no way after the nerve wrecking of the 401 so far that I wanted to deal with downtown Toronto traffic lights and lanes.
+There was no way after the nerve-wracking of the 401 so far that I wanted to deal with downtown Toronto traffic lights and lanes.
 I then after eating the meal continued on my way to Oshawa where I was so tired that I pulled over to a Tim Hortons and rested for an hour before proceeding to the ONRoute in Port Hope.

 I slept very well that night even for sleeping in my car.
 The next morning I woke up refreshed and continued towards home.
 On the way back I detoured a few times the first was to take a photo of the First Railway tunnel.
 The second was to go to Kingston ON Wal-Mart to buy new shoes because my old ones were so far gone my numb feet hurt.